 Thanks to improved disease management practises and novel treatments, the life expectancy and the quality of life of patients with CF has improved significantly when compared to CF cohorts a decade or two ago.
 The proportion of adult CF patients aged 18 years and above increases each year.
 But this progress is also accompanied by different challenges, expectations and disease related complications.
-CF related diabetes had a prevalence of 26.0% in non-transplanted and 58.8% in transplanted adults in 2015.
-Other complications include early osteoporosis and CF related arthritis/arthropathy.
+In 2016, CF related diabetes had a prevalence of 24.5% and 53.1% in non- transplanted and transplanted adults respectively.
+Other complications reported include early osteoporosis and CF related arthritis/arthropathy.
 These require specialized care for the adult CF patient.